 The City Treasurer, designated City staff, and the City's Investment Manager will participate in the evaluation process.
-After a review of RFQ responses, the review team will submit the approved list of broker/dealers to the IAC.
-Each firm on the list will be required to complete an Acknowledgement of Compliance Standards for Investment Transactions (Attachment 1).
-Once the list of all qualified firms has been approved, the City's Investment Manager will utilize such firms when executing investment transactions for the various portfolios of the City.
+After the review of RFQ responses, and the firms have been selected, the review team will submit the Approved List to the Investment Advisory Committee.
+The City's Investment Manager will then utilize the approved firms when executing investment transactions for the various portfolios of the City.
+If an assigned broker/dealer leaves the approved firm, the City reserves the right, but not the obligation, to continue coverage at the approved firm with a new registered broker/dealer.